 aws_secret_access_key used to access AWS resources.

-aws_access_key_idin the login field and then the
+aws_access_key_idin the login field + the

 aws_secret_access_keyin the password field where your

 Note: You’ll then need to also modify the S3, EMR, etc. hooks to inherit from here rather than the typical AWS Hook.